ScsUndefined/elasticsearch-the-definitive-guide-cn/s04/03_01_multiple_query_strings.md

-# 4.3.1 Multiple Query Strings
+# 4.3.1 Multiple Query Strings 多个查询关键词

 The simplest multifield query to deal with is the one where we can *map search terms to specific fields*.
 If we know that *War and Peace* is the title, and *Leo Tolstoy* is the author, it is easy to write each of these conditions as a `match` clause and to combine them with a `bool` query: